tfukui95/tor-experiment/ToyExperiment.md

 ### Using Tcpdump to Watch Traffic

-We will again be using tcpdump to listen to the network at different locations.
+We will again be using Tcpdump to listen to the network at different locations.
 We will require three terminals for the clients for this part.
 On one, run

 ```
-sudo tcpdump -s 1514 -i any 'port 9050' -U -w - | tee client9050.pcap | tcpdump -nnxxXSs 1514 -r -
+sudo Tcpdump -s 1514 -i any 'port 9050' -U -w - | tee client9050.pcap | Tcpdump -nnxxXSs 1514 -r -
 ```

 to watch the traffic that is going through the SOCKS proxy port 9050, and then